Download our FREE smartphone app today!

 - Healthy habits that are embedded for life

-Harris City Academy Crystal Palace supports and delivers a firm commitment to developing and upholding British Values.
+Harris City Academy Crystal Palace supports and delivers a firm commitment to developing and upholding British Values and we expect our students to exhibit the Academy's core values.

 We have our own Student Council made of up of elected Form representatives, Year 11 Prefects, a Senior Student Leadership Team who lead our Senior Prefects as well as elected Head Boy, Head Girl, Deputy Head Girl and Deputy Head Boy.
 Students are taught in a variety of ways including tutor time, assemblies and in subject specific content about the importance of democracy.